 - contain justifiable and logical appeal (logos)

 Ever since the early days of the internet, some people and companies have seemed to master the science behind virality.
-They create a piece of content and, within a year, hundreds of thousands of people will take it upon themselves to share it, no matter what type of content it is.
+They create a piece of great content and, within a year, hundreds of thousands of people will take it upon themselves to share it, across their social networks, no matter what type of content it is – whether its a list post, a piece of visual content, or even something not considered to be valuable content to others .

 Campaigns that succeed are built on a solid foundation of research and analysis.
 We know this, in part, because of two scientists, Katherine L. Milkman and Jonah Berger.